Enterprise Manager logoEM: App Deployment > Applications

 Overview and Background

-Starting in BBj 19.20, Desktop Apps provide a near-zero deployment strategy for running BBj applications on a client desktop computer.
-Since Java Web Start is no longer supported in Java 11+, Desktop Apps are intended to replace Java Web Start (JNLP) Applications for deploying desktop applications.
+Starting in BBj 19.20, Desktop Apps provided a near-zero deployment strategy for running BBj applications on a client desktop computer.
+Since Java Web Start is no longer supported in Java 11+, Desktop Apps replaced Java Web Start (JNLP) Applications for deploying desktop applications.
 They provide a straightforward system for deploying BBj applications that overcomes many of the limitations of Java Web Start.

 In Desktop Apps, the client-side experience is particularly streamlined, with no configuration necessary on the desktop to run the app.
-The client computer does not even need a BBj installation!
-MacOS and Linux clients do require Java, while Windows clients do not need either BBj or Java.
-The URL for a Desktop App provides a download of a small, self-contained launcher program that connects to the server, downloads the Java Runtime Engine (JRE) required by the server, downloads the BBj program and any necessary BBj classes, launches the BBj program, and updates as necessary each time the program is run.
+The client computer does not need a BBj installation. macOS and Linux clients do require Java, while Windows clients do not need either BBj or Java.
+The URL for a Desktop App provides a download of a small, self-contained launcher program that connects to the server, downloads the Java Runtime Engine (JRE) required by the server, downloads the BBj program and necessary BBj classes, launches the BBj program, and updates as necessary each time the program is run.

 Location